AimeTPGM/HelloWorldJavaMicroServiceWithMongoDB/Readme.md

 So, I hope this project will be helpful for people who is getting start to build a micro service by Spring and use MongoDB

-and anybody who have try this project will be able to apply or start their own micro service projects by their own :)
+and anybody who have tried this project will be able to apply or start their own micro service projects by their own :)

 Let's learn together!